 Q. What does PCN stand for?

-Q. Do I need to notify the Property Office when I purchase inventoriable property or equipment?
+Q. Do I need to notify the Property Office when I purchase taggable property?

 Q. Why do I need to complete an Annual Off Campus Receipt before I take tagged assets off campus?